mist64/cbmbus_doc/Commodore Peripheral Bus.md

 	* errors
 		* if there is no receiver, NDAC and NRFD are released
 			* -> device not present
-		* sender: optionally, if data not accepted within 64 us
-			* -> send timeout
-		* receiver: optionally, if data not available within 64 us
-			* -> receive timeout
 		* XXX if there is no sender?
 	* EOI
 		* EOI pulled by sender while data is valid
+	* bus turnaround
+		* sender becomes receiver (secondary after talk)
+			* while ATN pulled
+			* pull NRFD and NDAC
+			* release ATN
+		* receiver becomes sender
+			* TODO

 	* comments:
 		* no timing requirements!
 		* slowest device defines speed
 			* anyone can pause at any time
 			* great for CPUs that have other things to do as well
+			* IRQs remain on, NMIs and DMA okay
+		* sender: optionally, if data not accepted within 64 us
+			* -> send timeout
+		* receiver: optionally, if data not available within 64 us
+			* -> receive timeout

 * controller and command bytes
 	* just this supports the use case of one device that is always the sender, and plus some devices which are only receivers